davidbonnet/astring/README.md

 npm install escodegen@1.8 esotope@1.4 uglify-js@2.8 babel-generator@6.24
 ```

-Benchmarks can be exectued with:
+Benchmarks can be run with:

 ```bash
 npm run benchmark